 updated: February 2022 Education Abroad & COVID-19

-Is the Education Abroad Office still open?Yes!
-Our office in Love Library South 110 is open.
-The Education Abroad staff is offering advising and Huskers Abroad 101 workshops, so we welcome you to connect with us.
+Is the Global Experiences Office still open?Yes!
+Our office is now located in Louise Pound Hall 130 and is open.
+The Global Experiences staff is offering advising and Huskers Abroad 101 workshops, so we welcome you to connect with us.

 How does UNL decide whether to cancel education abroad programs/participation?